-In all the Main tabs, the right-side panel shows the Image Frame list as well as the corresponding Database.
+In all the Main tabs, the right-side panel shows the Image frame list as well as the corresponding Database.
 The list controls which Group of images that is currently viewed or analyzed.

-For data captured with App Suite, a Group comprises images from one position in a time-lapse sequence.
+For data captured with App Suite, a Group comprises images contains a time-lapse sequence captured at the same position.
 For imported Hstudio data, a Group may also comprise images captured at various cell culture positions.